khinsen/MMTK/Doc/examples.rst

 - Protein examples

-  - The file
+  - The program
     :doc:`construction.py <../Examples/Proteins/construction.py>`
     shows some more complex examples of protein construction from PDB files.
-  - The file
+  - The program
     :doc:`analysis.py <../Examples/Proteins/analysis.py>`
     demonstrates a few analysis techniques for comparing protein conformations.